Ian Kabes

 Ian Louis Kabes (born 14 May 1986 in Jayapura) is an Indonesian professional footballer who plays as a midfielder for and captains Liga 2 club Persipura Jayapura.

 International careers

 In 2007, he played to represent the Indonesia U-23, in 2007 SEA Games.

 His international debut for Indonesia national team on 9 November 2007 against Syria in 1–4 losses.
-On 23 March 2013, after five years absent he performed again for the Indonesia national team against Saudi Arabia in the 2015 AFC Asian Cup qualification match.
+On 23 March 2013, after five years absence he performed again for the Indonesia national team against Saudi Arabia in the 2015 AFC Asian Cup qualification match.